-Function
+- Function

+- Temporary data storage

+- The processor reads data and programs from the memory

+- random access, as opposed to sequential

-- Temporary data storage - The processor reads data and programs from the memory - Interesting facts - A computer with 2 sticks of 2GB of RAM is faster than the one with 1 stick of 4GB of RAM. - It is a misbelief that the speed of a computer is proportional to the size of its memory.
+- Interesting facts

+- A computer with 2 sticks of 2GB of RAM is faster than the one with 1 stick of 4GB of RAM.

+- It is a misbelief that the speed of a computer is proportional to the size of its memory.